Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Los Angeles and its opponents have gone over the current 46.5-point total in five of nine games (55.6%) this season.

-- Pittsburgh's games have gone over 46.5 points in just one opportunity this season.
+- Pittsburgh's games have gone over 46.5 points in only one opportunity this season.

-- The two teams combine to score 44 points per game, 2.5 less than the total in this contest.
+- The two teams combine to average 44 points per game, 2.5 less than the over/under in this contest.

-- These two squads combine to surrender 45.9 points per game, 0.6 fewer than this contest's over/under.
+- This contest's over/under is 0.6 points greater than the 45.9 these two squads combine to allow per game this season.

-- The 46.5 over/under in this game is 3.4 points above the 43.1 average total in Steelers games this season.
+- The 43.1 PPG average total in Steelers games this season is 3.4 points fewer than this game's over/under.

 Chargers stats and trends

-- Los Angeles has five wins against the spread in nine games this season.

-- Los Angeles' games this year have gone over the total in three out of nine opportunities (33.3%).
+- Los Angeles' games this year have hit the over on three of nine set point totals (33.3%).

-- Los Angeles is 4-1 against the spread and 4-1 overall in games when it scores more than 20.6 points.
+- Los Angeles is 4-1 against the spread and 4-1 overall this season when the team notches more than 20.6 points.

-- In games that Los Angeles amasses over 348.9 yards, the team is 5-2 against the spread and 5-2 overall.
+- When Los Angeles picks up over 348.9 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Chargers have turned the ball over nine times this season, one more turnover than the Steelers have forced (8).
+- This year, the Chargers have turned the ball over nine times, one more than the Steelers' takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Steelers.